TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 If the container was optimized for deterministic identificators, it could possibly be faster;
 Note that types won't be altered during logic, usually only during the creation of content.
 So, they could be stored in a fixed-sized container. **There can even be a vast performance improvement**.
+-->

 ### Polygon shape concern

 Deserves a separate topic because it is the biggest component currently, second only to the [container component](container_component).
 The decrease in memory usage will be *enormous*.
 Let's add to it the fact that we were always instancing a ``b2PolygonShape`` for each entity.
 That was not at all efficient.

-#### physics assignment operator
+#### physics world cache copy-assignment operator

 There is further potential in reducing the amount of shape that the [physics world cache](physics_world_cache) keeps internally.
 Unless the shape was allocated for a custom polygon shape component, the ``physics_world_cache::operator=`` should disregard copying of shapes.
 This will additionally dramatically improve performance of copying the cosmoi along with their inferred states.

 Additionally, ``b2PolygonShape``s and others will need to be inferred from the vertex data.
 That is because the struct is virtual, so may prevent direct std::memcpy, and also because it will hold convex-partitioned information.

+**We should disregard tailoring the assignment operator until we get to networking, where we'll probably switch to another physics engine with the features we need.**

 ### Inferred state